filipsPL/autowx2/README.md

 - [ ] coś lepszego niż `kal`, żeby było bardziej idioten proof i error proof
 - [ ] coś do robienia w wolnej chwili
 - [ ] efficiently kill aprs or other app from the python - [ ] now it remains running in te background... (multimon)
-- [ ] run recordings on the specified fixed time (for weather fax, for example)
 - [ ] ISS / rtl_fm parameters for recording
 - [ ] any other cool satellites to record and process?
 - [ ] switch off dongle calibration and move it to a separate external file
 - [ ] gallery from images + descriptions
-- [ ] priorities of recordings if the time of recording overlap :questionmark:
+- [ ] pass list generator with a Gantt plot

 ## to test